 Trying to decide which plastic manufacturing process is best suited for your enclosure project?
-Here is a quick overview of some of the key factors that may affect your decision whether to use plastic injection moulding vs. custom plastic machining.
+Here is a quick overview of some of the critical factors that may affect your decision about whether to use plastic injection moulding vs custom plastic machining.

-But first what’s the difference between plastic injection moulding & custom enclosure manufacturing?
+What is the difference between plastic injection moulding and custom plastic enclosure manufacturing?

-Quantity is a key factor when deciding between custom enclosure manufacturing vs plastic injection moulding
+Quantity is a crucial factor when deciding between injection moulding and custom machining

-The quantity required is the key driver in this decision mainly because it dictates the price per unit.
+The amount required is the key driver in this decision mainly because it dictates the price per unit.
 Custom enclosure manufacturing is generally cheaper than injection moulding for smaller production runs.
-This is because the process does not need to use moulds or tools which means that there are no expensive moulds to produce, or dies to cut.
-Usually custom enclosure manufacturing becomes less cost effective when the order quantity exceeds 10,000.
+This is because the process does not need to use moulds or tools, which means that there are no expensive moulds to produce or steel tooling to cut.
+Usually, custom enclosure manufacturing becomes less cost-effective when the order quantity exceeds batch sizes of 10,000.

-This makes custom enclosures more cost-effective for prototype development and affordable for start-ups to test their market.
+Custom enclosures are thus more cost-effective for prototype development and affordable for start-ups to test their market.

 Enclosure design longevity

-If you are likely to need to change the design of your custom plastic case in the near future then it is not usually financially viable to invest in an expensive mould.
+If you are likely to need to change the design of your custom plastic case in the near future, then it is not usually financially viable to invest in another expensive mould tool.

-Instead it is best to machine your parts as you will not only avoid spending thousands on a mould you can no longer use.
+Instead, it is best to machine your parts as you will not only avoid spending thousands on a tool you can no longer use.
 You also benefit from the ability to change the design easily at any point.
-Plastic machining is known for being the more flexible manufacturing process.
-For example, after an initial order you could decide to amend or add a component to your box when you re-order.
-This is easily done quickly with no fuss or expensive moulds needed.
+Plastic machining is known for being a more flexible manufacturing process.
+For example, after the initial order, you could decide to amend or add a component to your box when you re-order.
+This is easily done quickly with no fuss or additional costs.

 Your selection of plastic materials is generally more limited with injection moulding.
-Rubbers and other flexible materials are ideal for moulding; however, many harder, high-performance specialty plastics are better suited to be machined.
+Rubbers and other flexible materials are ideal for moulding; however, many harder, high-performance speciality plastics can only be machined.

-Call us on 01280 845530 for your next enclosure prototype project, or medium production run and you will enjoy easier, faster, cost- effective custom plastic manufacturing that has no minimum order quantities.
+Call us on 01280 845530 for your next enclosure prototype project, or medium production run, and you will enjoy smoother, faster, cost-effective custom plastic manufacturing that has no minimum order quantities.